M-J-7/react/README.md

-# this is my personal teact project
+# this is my personal react project